cjteeter/cjteeter.github.io/_posts/2017-02-24-bp-boston-chris-sale-american-league-east.md

 AL East teams and in AL East ballparks, and then waded into the muck of specific batter-pitcher matchups to see if there are any batters currently residing in the AL East with whom Sale has had difficulty.

-Go check it out: [Chris Sale and the American League East](http://boston.locals.baseballprospectus.com/2017/02/22/chris-sale-and-the-american-league-east/).
+Go check it out: <a href = "http://boston.locals.baseballprospectus.com/2017/02/22/chris-sale-and-the-american-league-east/" target = "_blank"> Chris Sale and the American League East</a>.

 ***

-*Note: This post is a copy of a post from my [previous site](https://christopherteeter.wordpress.com/).*
+*Note: This post is a copy of a post from my <a href = "https://christopherteeter.wordpress.com/" target = "_blank"> previous site</a>.*